NUCS349/hw6-neural-networks/problems.md

 **Train one model per training set:** Train a new model for each MNIST training set you created and test it on a subset of the MNIST testing set (1000 samples).
 Use the same architecture for every model.
 For each model you train, record the loss function value every epoch.
 Record the time required to train for 100 epochs.
 From python's built in `time` module, use `time.time()`.

-1. (0.5 points) Given the data from your 4 trained models, create a graph that shows the amount of training time along the y-axis and number of training examples along the x-axis.
+1. (0.25 points) Given the data from your 4 trained models, create a graph that shows the amount of training time along the y-axis and number of training examples along the x-axis.

-2. (0.5 points) What happens to your training time as the number of training examples increases?
+2. (0.25 points) What happens to your training time as the number of training examples increases?
 Roughly how many hours would you expect it to take to train on the full MNIST training set using the same architecture on the same hardware you used to create the graph in question 1?

-3. (0.5 points) Create a graph that shows classification accuracy on your testing set on the y-axis and number of training examples on the x-axis.
+3. (0.25 points) Create a graph that shows classification accuracy on your testing set on the y-axis and number of training examples on the x-axis.

-4. (0.5 points) What happens to the accuracy as the number of training examples increases?
+4. (0.25 points) What happens to the accuracy as the number of training examples increases?

-## Exploring DogSet (1 point)
+## Exploring DogSet (.5 points)

 DogSet is a subset from a popular machine learning dataset called ImageNet (more info [here](http://www.image-net.org/) and [here](https://en.wikipedia.org/wiki/ImageNet)) which is used for image classification.
 The DogSet dataset is available [here](https://drive.google.com/open?id=1sKqMO7FwT_DyxQJh1YaMKAI6-lrlMXs0).
 (Note: you need to be signed into your `@u.northwestern.edu` google account to view this link).
 As its name implies, the entire dataset is comprised of images of dogs and labels indicating what dog breed is in the image.
 The metadata, which correlates any particular image with its label and partition, is provided in a file called `dogs.csv`.
 We have provided a general data loader for you (in `data/dogs.py`), but you may need to adopt it to your needs when using PyTorch. **Note: You need to use the dataset class we provided in MNIST questions to be able to use a PyTorch `DataLoader`**

 **Validation sets:** Thus far, you have only used "train" and "test" sets.
 But it is common to use a third partition called a "validation" set.
 The validation set is used during training to determine how well a model generalizes to unseen data.
 The model does *not* train on examples in the validation set, but periodically predicts values in the validation set while training on the training set.
 Diminishing performance on the validation set is used as an early stopping criterion for the training stage.
 Only after training has stopped is the testing set used.
 Here's what this looks like in the context of neural networks: for each epoch a model trains on every example in the training partition, when the epoch is finished the model makes predictions for all of the examples in the validation set and a loss is computed.
 If the difference between the calculated loss for this iteration and the previous is below some _epsilon_ for _N_ number of epochs in a row, then training stops and we move onto the testing phase.

-5. (0.5 points) In Dogset, how many are in the `train` partition, the `valid` partition and the `test` partition?
+5. (0.25 points) In Dogset, how many are in the `train` partition, the `valid` partition and the `test` partition?
 What is the color palette of the images (greyscale, black & white, RBG)?
 How many dog breeds are there?

-6. (0.5 points) Select one type of breed.
+6. (0.25 points) Select one type of breed.
 Look through variants of images of this dog breed.
 Show 3 different images of the same breed that you think are particularly challenging for a classifier to get correct.
 Explain why you think these three images might be challenging for a classifier.

 ## Training a model on DogSet (2 points)